Mark Cavagnero

 Mark Cavagnero, FAIA (born July 7, 1957) is an American architect and the founder of Mark Cavagnero Associates established in 1988.

-His works include SFJAZZ Center, in San Francisco, California; the "major Expansion" of the Oakland Museum of California, originally designed by the architect, Kevin Roche; Diane B. Wilsey Center for Opera, in San Francisco Opera, and the 1995 major renovation of the Legion of Honor museum with Edward Larrabee Barnes.
+His works include SFJAZZ Center, in San Francisco, California; the major expansion of the Oakland Museum of California, originally designed by architect Kevin Roche; and the 1995 major renovation of the Legion of Honor museum with Edward Larrabee Barnes.

 Career

-"Cavagnero’s career began in 1983 in the New York City office of Edward Larrabee Barnes; his mentorship under Barnes profoundly influenced how he would practice.
-Five years later, Mark moved west and co-founded Barnes(John Barnes, Edward Larrabee Barnes' son) and Cavagnero (later renamed to Mark Cavagnero Associates)."
+Cavagnero’s career began in 1983 in the New York City office of Edward Larrabee Barnes; his mentorship under Barnes profoundly influenced how he would practice.
+Five years later, Cavagnero moved to San Francisco and co-founded Barnes and Cavagnero with John Barnes (son of Edward Larrabee Barnes).
+In 1993, the firm became Mark Cavagnero Associates, providing a full range of architectural design services focused on cultural, commercial, education, and civic projects.